 One word that often comes to mind when talking about minimalism is space.
 With space, we can direct our energy and focus on what means the most.
 Space is not just an empty room, but it is what surrounds us, everywhere we are.
 Let’s be honest.
 It is tough to appreciate your space in an airport or an amusement park.
 Why?
 Because you don’t have any!
 That being said, creating space is an art, and you can create that art anywhere if you are mindful.

-This is the fourth post in a series from my guest post Living in the Land of Enough on one of my favorite blogs: becomingminimalist.com by Joshua Becker.
+This is the fourth post in a series that started with this guest post I wrote for Joshua Becker’s Blog, Becoming Minimalist: Living in the Land of Enough.

 Ask questions like:

 - How do I feel when I am in an empty room?

 - Is my work space conducive to doing good work?